-And here’s the contradiction; Typically, Thais are very respectful, polite and easy-going (it even reflects badly on you if you raise your voice in an argument), so how can these calm people fight in this seemingly brutal way?
-And how is it that outside the ring, those that fight seem the kindest of all?
+Typically, Thais are very respectful, polite and easy-going (it even reflects badly on you if you raise your voice in an argument), so how can these calm people fight in such a brutal way?
+And how is it that outside the ring, that those that fight seem the kindest of all?

 Ego and Fear